CROWNING MOMENTS OF THE EXPEDITION

 THE QUOTED BHUTAN TOUR COST DOES NOT INCLUDE THE FOLLOWING

-• Rate does not include incoming & outgoing Bhutan airfares and airport taxes
+• Firstly, incoming/outgoing Bhutan airfares and airport taxes are excluded.

 $5500/-